ericgj/ing/README.md

 ```

 The syntax used in `self.specify_options` is Trollop - in fact what you are
-doing is building a `Trollop::Parser` which then emits the parsed options into
+doing is building a `Trollop::Parser` which then sends the parsed options into
 your constructor.

 In general your constructor should just save the options to